 The Centre for Risk Studies originated from an overlap of specialised research interests into both complex systems and catastrophe risk analysis.
-Being located in Judge Business School has enabled the Centre to apply these interests to the business community and to structure an appropriate multi-disciplinary team.
+Being located in Cambridge Judge Business School has enabled the Centre to apply these interests to the business community and to structure an appropriate multidisciplinary team.

 The Centre is proactive in disseminating its research outputs and demonstrating that such outputs have business value to a community of subscribers.
-The Centre's programme of dissemination and community-building, detailed in this report, gives the team confidence that the research is relevant and has real impact.
+The Centre’s programme of dissemination and community building gives the team confidence that the research is relevant and has real impact.

 Full research programme

 The Centre is pursuing a full research programme, expanding the active research team and working in a number of challenging areas.
 Achievements include:

 - methodology breakthroughs

 - development of new tools and approaches that have attracted positive peer review and external attention.

 The Centre is expanding its engagement activities with the business community.
 It is doing this by developing an executive education offering through a partnership with Cambridge Judge Business School Executive Education.
 The executive-level programme in risk management should broaden the corporate engagement profile at the Centre.
 It will also promote research activities through its ‘deep engagement’ opportunities.